-- Interviews are conducted on select Thursdays, beginning mid-September and ending mid-March.
+- Interviews are conducted on select Thursdays, beginning mid-August and ending mid-March.
 Early decision interviews are held in September.

 - Interview invitations are sent via email and include instructions for scheduling your interview using our web-based scheduler.
 You will also receive additional information on interview activities and parking.